azadbolour/boardgame/scala-server/README.md

     9: A – I
     10: E

-- Basic Scoring

-    Strip letter factor is 1 for originals and square latter factor for new ones.

-    Dot product strip letter factors with word letters.
-That is the basic score.
-    Then add all the word factors for new letters and multiply the basic score.

-    TODO.
+- TODO.
 Rule for ending the game is part of refactoring to use bag of letters without replacement.

 ## To Do